taherfa/Dice/README.md

 # Dice

-Built with the help of a tutorial.
+Built with the help of a tutorial, but additional game features were implemented entirely myself.

 Hosted with Github Pages -> https://taherfa.github.io/Dice/.